Price & Policy Disclosures

 Insurance: No private insurance coverage is accepted including any government payments such as Medicare.
 You can request a receipt and treatment notes that can be submitted for reimbursement.

-Family Use Policy: Several persons can draw balances from a single account as authored users.
-This also means that any fees changed to any other individual accounts or credits are kept on the single account.
-The authorizee of the plan is responsible for all balances.
+Family Use Policy: Several persons can draw balances from a single account as authorized users.
+This also means that any fees charged to any other individual accounts or credits are kept on the single account.
+The autherizer of the plan is responsible for all balances.

 No Call / No Show / Late Policy

 If you are late you have three options: 1.
 Come in for your remaining time and pay the full amount due.
-2. You may contact the phone number provided and see if the schedule allows you to extend your session to get your full time at no extra change.
+2. You may contact the phone number provided and see if the schedule allows you to extend your session to get your full time at no extra charge.
 3. You can cancel and pay the 50% charge (first session charge of $40 will be retained).

-*If you are coming to your first session you MUST pay for your session in full online before your session will be confirmed.
-Additionally, if you No Call / No Show for your first session you agree to forfeit the full cost of the session booked (A full 90% of all No Call / No Shows are first sessions which is the reason for this policy).
+*If you are coming to your first session you MUST pay for your session deposit online before your session will be confirmed.
+Additionally, if you No Call / No Show for your first session you agree to forfeit the deposit.

 Mobility Accommodations: If you have a mobility concern getting into the treatment room please disclose it at the time of booking a session.
 If it is determined that it would be impossible to get you into the treatment room an accommodation could be made to come to you.
-The following conditions would need to be met for an accommodation could be considered: Is their space to setup a table?
+The following conditions would need to be met for an accommodation: Is there space to set up a table?
 Is the location within reasonable proximity to the office?
 A session time could be accommodated with enough notice in most cases.
-There is no additional fees or changes for this accommodation.
+There are no additional fees or changes for this accommodation.